 THE UNIVERSITY LEARNING CENTER

-The College of Arts and Science operates Learning Centers in the Academic Resource Center or ARC (18 Washington Place) and University Hall (110 East 14th Street, UHall Commons).
+The College of Arts and Science operates Learning Centers in the Academic Resource Center or ARC (18 Washington Place) and in University Hall (110 East 14th Street, UHall Commons).
 The Learning Centers provide extensive academic support services, free of charge, to students in all divisions of the University who take courses in the College.
 With their highly visible and accessible settings, they serve to link academics with students' residential and campus lives.
 Services offered by the centers include the following:

 - Individual and group tutoring sessions